Matveibos/rails_answers_and_guides/mysql2_tutorial.md

 4. How to open mysql console?

             mysql -u root
+5. How to open mysql console with password?

+            mysql -u root -p
 5. How to show a specific table?

             # inside console use